-B. Previous Assessment of Strengths and Weaknesses (NAHC 1997 Strategic Plan)
+B. Previous Assessments of Strengths and Weaknesses (NAHC 1997 Strategic Plan)

-A search of the NAHC's files revealed a 1997 Strategic Plan as well as goals, objectives, and performance measures expressed in NAHC newsletters published in fall 1988-89 and fall 1989-90.
+A search of the NAHC's files revealed a 1997 Strategic Plan as well as goals, objectives, and performance measures expressed in the NAHC newsletters published in fall 1988-89 and fall 1989-90.
 In the NAHC's 1997 Strategic Plan, the following were identified as the NAHC's strengths and weaknesses:

-i.
-Strengths

-- a.
-Established working relationships with coroners, developers, planners, property owners, and archaeologists regarding discovery of Native American human remains and associated grave goods. - Provision of Native American Contact Lists to environmental firms, planners, and developers to enable consultation with Native American individuals, groups, and tribal governments regarding cultural resources in project areas. - c.
-Checking Sacred Land File at the request of environmental firms, planners, and developers to verify recordation of site information for specific projects. - d.
-Providing information regarding repatriation.
+- i.
+Strengths - a.
+Established working relationships with coroners, developers, planners, property owners, and archaeologists regarding the discovery of Native American human remains and associated grave goods. - b.
+Provision of Native American Contact Lists to environmental firms, planners, and developers to enable consultation with Native American individuals, groups, and tribal governments regarding cultural resources in project areas.